In which career can you have the biggest positive impact on the world?

 The first step on this path is usually to pursue a PhD in machine learning at a good school.
 It’s possible to enter without a PhD, but it’s close to a requirement in research roles at the academic centres and DeepMind, which represent a large fraction of the best positions.
 A PhD in machine learning also opens up options in AI policy, applied AI and earning to give, so this path has good backup options.

 It’s also possible to enter this path from neuroscience, especially computational neuroscience, so if you already have a background in that area you may not have to return to study.
-In the future, there might be social science opportunities to contribute to the alignment problem as well (to be covered in future work).
+Recently, opportunities have also opened up for social scientists to contribute to AI safety (we plan to cover this in future work).

 Could this be a good fit for you?

-- Might you have a shot at making a contribution to one of the relevant research questions?
+Might you have a shot at making a contribution to one of the relevant research questions?
 For instance, are you highly interested in the topic, sometimes have ideas for questions to look into, and can’t resist pursuing them?
-Read more about predicting success in research.
+Read more about how to tell if you’re a good fit for working in research.

 The skill of grantmaking involves being able to survey the opportunities available in an area, and come to reasonable judgements about their likelihood of success, and probable impact if they do succeed.
 Grantmakers also need to build a good network, both so they can identify opportunities early, and identify groups with good judgement and the right intentions.